Spy × Family: Video games

-Other
+Others

 An amusement park attraction based on the series, named Spy × Family Secret Mission (Spy×Family シークレット・ミッション, Spy×Family Shīkuretto Misshon), opened for visitors at the Universal Studios Japan theme park from February 17 to July 2, 2023.
 Participants were placed in the role of a newcomer agent from the in-universe spy agency WISE, trying solving hidden codes at various locations around the park.
 After successfully solving the codes, they were permitted to attend a live show featuring the Forger family members.
-From July 1, 2025, to January 4, 2026, the theme park is again set to host an attraction based on the series.
-The VR/XR ride is set to open for visitors who will solve quizzes and hear the Forger family having fun.
+From July 1, 2025, to January 4, 2026, the theme park is again hosted an attraction based on the series.
+The VR/XR ride opened for visitors who solved quizzes and hear the Forger family having fun.
 Its story ride is a conversion of the Hollywood Dream the Ride, in which the visitors can hear dialogue from Eden Academy students Anya Forger, Becky Blackbell, and Damian Desmond.

 On April 3, 2023, it was announced that an official art exhibition would be held at Matsuya Ginza at Ginza, Tokyo from July 20 to August 13, 2023.
 Afterwards, the exhibition went on a nationwide tour, starting at Osaka in August and then to other cities in Japan, including Fukuoka and Sapporo.
 Tickets for the first four days were distributed via a lucky draw lottery while the general admission tickets were sold on a later date.
 The exhibition included the original artworks by the manga creator among various other exhibits.
 There were "mission keywords" hidden around the venue, which encouraged visitors to find all of them to receive a prize.

 On July 10, 2023, Shueisha announced the return of "Manga Dive", an immersive VR experience, at Lumine Zero event hall in Shinjuku, Tokyo.
 The three Shōnen Jump+ series, Spy × Family, Chainsaw Man and Dandadan were chosen to be the main features of the VR show.
 The show was projected on five surfaces of the event hall by the use of twelve projectors and the sounds were presented by eight speakers to simulate a stereoscopic experience for the audiences.
 The screening of Spy × Family show began on August 14 and lasted until August 23.